Dhanraj Mahal: Architecture

 The Dhanraj Mahal is an Art Deco style building, adapted for the tropical climate of Mumbai.
 The building’s massing is arranged around a large central open-air courtyard, with a grand multi-storey entrance and colonnaded balconies on each floor.
 Its walls are faced with a distinctive pink Jodhpur sandstone, and the design includes long horizontal bands and stylized ornamental panels typical of 1930s Deco.
 According to architectural commentators, it "displays early 20th-century Parisian design style in a distinctive pink stone".
 Interior spaces were originally spacious and elegantly detailed, the main staircase and lounges featured streamlined plaster moldings and decorative metalwork consistent with Art Deco motifs.
 Many of these original features remain visible today, although some rooms have been subdivided for offices or flats.
 The facade incorporates decorative concrete "scrim" screens on either side of the entrance, with a geometric grillwork that filters light and air.
 The overall impression is one of the high-style Indo-Deco that was popular among Bombay’s elite in the 1930s.

 Notable residents

 The primary occupants of Dhanraj Mahal have always been the Dhanrajgir family themselves.
-Maharaja Narsingir Dhanrajgir and his wife, the celebrated early Indian film actress Zubeida Begum (1911–1988), lived in the palace after their marriage in 1949.
+Maharaja Narsingir Dhanrajgir and his wife, the celebrated early Indian film actress Zubeida (1911–1988), lived in the palace after their marriage in 1949.
 Zubeida, star of India’s first talkie Alam Ara (1931), spent her later years at Dhanraj Mahal, which was then known as the family’s Bombay palace.
 Their children and descendants also resided here, Zubeida’s son, Humayun Dhanrajgir, later became a prominent industrialist and lived in part of the mansion.
 Into the present day, some apartments in Dhanraj Mahal remain occupied by members of the Dhanrajgir lineage.
 Outside tenants have also lived or worked in the building, for instance, the educational institute mentioned above occupied a large first-floor suite (approximately 2,700 sq ft) starting in 2002, before eventually vacating in 2010.